getlogbook/logbook/docs/features.rst

 Why you should use Logbook
 ==========================

-Although the Python standard library provides a logging system, you should use Logbook.
+Although the Python standard library provides a logging system, you should consider having a look at Logbook for your applications.
 Currently logbook is an alpha version and should be considered a developer preview.

-Because it was prototyped in a couple of days, it leverages some features of Python that are not available in older Python releases.
+Furthermore because it was prototyped in a couple of days, it leverages some features of Python that are not available in older Python releases.
-Logbook requires Python 2.5 or higher and does not yet support Python 3 but support is upcoming.
+Logbook current requires Python 2.5 or higher and does not yet support Python 3 but support is upcoming.

 Core Features
 -------------